Diving suit: Function

-The diving suit is worn as protection from the diving environment.
+The diving suit is worn as a form of protection from the diving environment.
 This has several aspects, the importance of which may vary depending on the specific environment of the dive.
 Atmospheric diving suits primarily isolate the diver from the ambient pressure, and all the complications it brings as consequences of breathing gas under pressure.
 Ambient pressure suits – dive skins, wetsuits and dry suits – have no pressure isolation effect, and are usually primarily worn for thermal protection, and thermal protection can also influence decompression.
 A common secondary purpose of dive skins, wetsuits and dry suits is protection from abrasion, stings from sea animals and minor cuts and impact injury.
 In some environments containing hazardous materials or microorganisms, the dry suit has the primary function of isolating the diver from the hazardous materials or microorganisms.
 This type of suit relies on full watertight coverage for effective protection.
 These additional functions are inherently available from the atmospheric diving suit.